-Therefore, Yu the Great buried its body into a large pond in the north of the mysterious Mount Kunlun, and built a magical building next to it, which was designed to suppress and frighten other evil monsters.
+Therefore, Yu the Great buried its body in a large pond north of the mysterious Mount Kunlun and built a magical building designed to suppress and frighten other evil monsters.

-Kun was originally a huge whale living in the sea, but centuries later, it transformed into an incredibly enormous bird named Peng.
+Kun was initially a considerable whale living in the sea, but centuries later, it transformed into an enormous bird named Peng.

 Chong Ming has two eyeballs in each eye; it looks like a colorful rooster and howls like a phoenix.

-Nowadays, some families in China still use Chong Ming’s image as door god or decoration, praying for good luck and happiness.
+Nowadays, some families in China still use Chong Ming’s image as a door god or decoration, praying for good luck and happiness.

 The second Kui was caught by Qin Shi Huang, the first emperor in the history of China who built the Great Wall and Terra Cotta Warriors.